EASEA/easea/doc/syntax.md

    * --selectionPressure arg       Set the Selection Pressure (default : 2.0)
    * --reduceParentsOperator arg   Set the Parents Reducing Operator (default :
    *                               Tournament)
-   * --reduceParentsPressure arg   Set the Parents Reducing Pressure (default :
+   * --reduceParentsPressure arg   Set the Parents Reducing Pressure (default : 2.0)
-   *                               2.0)
-   * --reduceOffspringOperator arg Set the Offspring Reducing Operator (default :
+   * --reduceOffspringOperator arg Set the Offspring Reducing Operator (default : Tournament)
-   *                               Tournament)
-   * --reduceOffspringPressure arg Set the Offspring Reducing Pressure (default :
+   * --reduceOffspringPressure arg Set the Offspring Reducing Pressure (default : 2.0)
-   *                               2.0)
-   * --reduceFinalOperator arg     Set the Final Reducing Operator (default :
+   * --reduceFinalOperator arg     Set the Final Reducing Operator (default : Tournament)
-   *                               Tournament)
    * --reduceFinalPressure arg     Set the Final Reducing Pressure (default : 2.0)
-   * --optimiseIterations arg      Set the number of optimisation iterations
-   *                               (default : 100)
+   * --optimiseIterations arg      Set the number of optimisation iterations (default : 100)
    * --saveGenealogy arg           Print the complete genealogy tree to a file
    * --baldwinism arg              Only keep fitness (default : 0)
-   * --remoteIslandModel arg       Boolean to activate the individual exachange
-   *                               with remote islands (default : 0)
+   * --remoteIslandModel arg       Boolean to activate the individual exachange with remote islands (default : 0)
-   * --ipFile arg                  File containing all the IPs of the remote
+   * --ipFile arg                  File containing all the IPs of the remote islands)
-   *                               islands)
-   * --migrationProbability arg    Probability to send an individual each generati
+   * --migrationProbability arg    Probability to send an individual each generation
-   *                               on
    * --serverPort arg              Port of the Server
-   * --outputfile arg              Set an output file for the final population
-   *                               (default : none)
+   * --outputfile arg              Set an output file for the final population (default : none)
-   * --inputfile arg               Set an input file for the initial population
-   *                               (default : none)
+   * --inputfile arg               Set an input file for the initial population (default : none)
    * --printStats arg              Print the Stats (default : 1)
    * --plotStats arg               Plot the Stats (default : 0)
-   * --generateCSVFile arg         Print the Stats to a CSV File (Filename:
-   *                               ProjectName.dat) (default : 0)
+   * --generateCSVFile arg         Print the Stats to a CSV File (Filename: ProjectName.dat) (default : 0)
-   * --generatePlotScript arg      Generates a Gnuplot script to plat the Stats
-   *                               (Filename: ProjectName.plot) (default : 0)
+   * --generatePlotScript arg      Generates a Gnuplot script to plat the Stats (Filename: ProjectName.plot) (default : 0)
-   * --generateRScript arg         Generates a R script to plat the Stats (Filenam
-   *                               e: ProjectName.r) (default : 0)
+   * --generateRScript arg         Generates a R script to plat the Stats (Filename: ProjectName.r) (default : 0)
    * --printInitialPopulation arg  Prints the initial population (default : 0)
    * --printFinalPopulation arg    Prints the final population (default : 0)
    * --savePopulation arg          Saves population at the end (default : 0)
-   * --startFromFile arg           Loads the population from a .pop file (default
+   * --startFromFile arg           Loads the population from a .pop file (default : 0
-   *                               : 0
-   * --fstgpu arg                  The number of the first GPU used for computatio
+   * --fstgpu arg                  The number of the first GPU used for computatio n
-   *                               n
-   * --lstgpu arg                  The number of the fisrt GPU NOT used for
+   * --lstgpu arg                  The number of the fisrt GPU NOT used for computation
-   *                               computation
    * --u1 arg                      User defined parameter 1
    * --u2 arg                      User defined parameter 2
    * --u3 arg                      User defined parameter 3